ZacSweers/MoshiX/README.md

 ### Local development

+This project requires JDK 11 as a minimum due to tooling compatibility requirements to build against newer JDK APIs.

-This project requires JDK 15 as some projects support Java sealed interfaces/classes or records.
-By default, these projects will not be enabled unless the current JDK supports 15+.
+If you want to develop anything targeting Java sealed classes or records, use JDK 16.
+By default, these projects will not be enabled unless the current JDK supports 16+.

 License
 --------